iamdamosuzuki/AV-Pres-Validation-Workflows/README.md

 ffmpeg -i FFV1_From_MOV.mkv -movflags write_colr -c:v v210 -color_primaries smpte170m -color_trc bt709 -colorspace smpte170m -color_range mpeg -metadata:s:v:0 "encoder=Uncompressed 10-bit 4:2:2" -c:a copy -vf setfield=bff,setsar=40/27,setdar=4/3 -f mov MOV_From_FFV1.mov
 ```

+## Perform a visual comparison

 We now have two MOV files, one that we started with (this was created with vrecord) and one that we created from the FFV1 file.
 Everything we know about FFV1 says that these files should be identical.
-How can we prove it.
+How can we prove it?
 Visually we can do a difference blend like we did in exercise two using this command:

 ```
 ffplay -f lavfi "movie=Source_Uncompressed.mov,setpts=PTS-STARTPTS,format=gbrp10le,split[a1][a2];movie= MOV_From_FFV1.mov,setpts=PTS-STARTPTS,format=gbrp10le,split[b1][b2];[a1][b1]blend=all_mode=difference,format=yuv422p10le,histeq=strength=0.1:intensity=0.2,pad=2*iw:ih:0:0[down];[a2][b2]hstack[up];[up][down]vstack"
 ```

 You should see nothing on the bottom row, meaning that they're perfectly visually identical.
+We already did this, so it's sort of old news

+## Perform a mathematical comparison

-But we can also prove that all these files are mathematically identical by making checksums of the video tracks.
+Now, let's perform a bit-level comparison of the uncompressed video stream.
+We can check to see if the video streams are identical by making checksums of the video streams in reach file.
 Run the following commands to get that checksum info.
+This command makes a single checksum of just the video steam data in each file

 ```
 ffmpeg -i Source_Uncompressed.mov  -map 0:v -f md5 Source_Uncompressed.mov.videomd5